"Urgently Hiring!! Looking to fill as soon as possible!!"

 is $48,000-$55,000 annually

 QSAC is Hiring!
-Our Day Habilitation program is looking for a dedicated and enthusiastic Qualified Intellectual Disability Professional (QIDP) to support its Day programs at one of our sites in Queens and Long Island.
+Our Day Habilitation program is looking for a dedicated and enthusiastic Qualified Intellectual Disability Professional (QIDP) to support its Day program at our Melville location.
 This rewarding position is part of the OPWDD regulations for QSAC Day programs.

 Responsibilities